rallred84/LSUMerchBackend/README.md

 **END USER ROUTE**

-This route will be used to create a new order
+This route will be used to create a new order.
+The default status of every new order created will be an order with a status of "In Cart" and no products.

 **Headers:**
 **(object literal, required)**